9 Best Dog Foods for Dry Skin & Coat Health in 2023 – Reviews & Guide

 The 9 Best Dog Foods for Dry Skin

-1. Nature’s Recipe Healthy Skin Dog Food – Best Overall
+1. Ollie Fresh Chicken Dog Food Subscription – Best Overall

-Nature’s Recipe lives up to its name by offering a dog food that is made with no fillers or artificial stuff; their ingredients come straight from nature.
-They’ve been in the game for 30 years and counting, so they know how to find the best food for dogs everywhere while placing a high standard on skin and coat health.
+Ollie’s Fresh Chicken Dog Food is our top choice for dogs with dry skin because it offers excellent hydration.
+This company impressed us by offering dog food that is made with no fillers or artificial stuff; their ingredients come straight from nature.
+Being a premium fresh dog food company, they know how to find the best food for dogs everywhere while placing a high standard on skin and coat health.
 Every ingredient has some healthy or advantageous effect.

 The recipe itself is packed with all sorts of goodies.
-It starts with linoleic acid and zinc, which are especially good for dogs with dry skin because they help promote natural oils to keep your dog from scratching.
+It starts with high-quality fresh chicken to make sure your dog is getting enough protein.
+Add in the carrots, rice, spinach, and chia seeds, and your dog is truly feasting!
 Omega fatty acids further the process by fortifying your buddy’s fur.
-To top it off, there are no unnecessary fillers like wheat or corn or artificial colors.
+To top it off, there are no unnecessary fillers like wheat or corn, or artificial colors.

 Many buyers who have dogs with chronic issues with dry skin report that this food has been a blessing.
 Dogs with a tendency to scratch seem more comfortable upon switching to this food, with scratching stopping altogether in many cases.
 Not only is there a noticeable difference in the way pets act, but they look different as well — their fur becomes thicker and shinier.